jamesplease/sourcemap-options/README.md

 * The most basic case is supported by simply setting `sourceMap: true`.
 No other config necessary.
 * Moving/changing the name of the map: using sourceMapName
 * Including an older source map: done automatically by parsing the sourceMappingURL of any source files.
+* The directory structure of the project differing from the webserver (for instance, the webroot being at, say, `/build`)

 ### Unsupported use cases